micdijkstra/trackme/README.md

 ## Rails Example

+First, add the track_me to your Gemfile:

+  `gem 'track_me'`

-First, you need to setup a model to be the actor, this is most likely going to be your `User` model.
+Next, you need to setup a model to be the actor, this is most likely going to be your `User` model.

 ```ruby